kwoniris/CompGenFinalProject/README.md

-# CompGenFinalProject
+# From Cell State Shifts to Fine-Tuning: Evaluating scGPT Foundation Model Representations for Pancreatic Ductal Adenocarcinoma scRNA-seq Analysis

-Computational Genomics Final Project — comparing scGPT foundation-model embeddings against PCA and raw HVG representations for cell-type classification and condition-shift analysis on PDAC vs. matched adjacent (ADJ) tissue.
+Edgar Robitaille, Sidharth Raghavan, Iris Kwon

 The project answers three questions:
-- **RQ1 / RQ2**: Which cell types shift most between normal and tumor tissue, and do different embedding spaces agree on the ranking?
+- (1) Which cell types shift most between normal and tumor tissue, and (2) do different embedding spaces agree on the ranking?
-- **RQ3**: Do scGPT embeddings produce classifiers that generalize better from normal to tumor tissue than classical representations?
+- (3) Do scGPT embeddings produce classifiers that generalize better from normal to tumor tissue than classical representations?

 ---